 - Fish Oil – I’ve always taken it.
 Why not keep at it?
 Honestly, I feel that keeping my omega3:6 ratio balanced is key to my health and the purported anti-inflammatory benefits are a plus.

 - Multi-vitamin – Only taken periodically to make sure I’m filling in all the gaps.

 - Extra B-12 – I’ve had B-12 deficiency in the past so, given that B-12 is even harder to come by on my mostly-vegan diet, it makes sense.
 For the record, I’ve been tested and am not currently deficient.

 - Extra Magnesium in Glycinate Form -Magnesium is an electrolyte which my body needs on my low carb diet with purported anti-anxiety benefits.
-It also helps keep me regular – fun fact for you!

 - Barley grass